 That’s right, folks!
 It’s time for another of my budget Standard brews.
 This time, I’m dissecting one of my older Standard decks that I got good results with at the last few Game Days: Mono-White Humans.
 This deck will only be Standard-legal for a little bit longer, get it while it’s available!

-This deck has a very simple game plan: win as fast as possible.
+This deck has a very simple game plan: win through damage as fast as possible.
 It accomplishes this goal by playing a large number of creatures and swinging in for as much damage s possible.
 To this end, I’ve put together a very low-cost deck that is perfectly capable of winning in the first four turns, given a great hand.
 However, it averages in at around turn 6 wins.
 Without any further ado, here’s the deck:

 Champion of the Parish